Universal credit and benefits payment dates for Christmas - including child benefit and jobseeker's allowance

-IF you receive universal credit or other kinds of benefits than you could be in line to be paid earlier over the Christmas period in 2019.
+IF you receive universal credit or other kinds of benefits than you could be in line to be paid earlier over the Christmas and New Year period in 2019.

-The Department of Work and Pensions (DWP) have revealed the changes to payment dates during December this year.
+The Department of Work and Pensions (DWP) has revealed the changes to payment dates during December this year.

 And for some it could be good news – with payments arriving earlier than expected other times of the year.

-These include payments for universal credit, child benefits and jobseeker’s allowance (JSA).
+These include payments for universal credit, child benefit and jobseeker’s allowance (JSA).

 READ MORE: These are the bank holiday dates for 2020